 Traditional Chinese desserts are called tang shui in Mandarin, which literally means sugar water.
 You can expect these desserts to be sweet and delightful, offering a great refreshment in Singapore’s hot weather while packing rich flavours!
 Since the cuisine is so diverse, it’s no surprise that it’s hard to pinpoint which is the best traditional dessert in Singapore – much less the most popular one.
 But here are some traditional Chinese desserts that have made it onto the “most popular” list in Singapore!

 Thanks to its shaved ice that provides a great respite from our hot, humid weather, the chendol is not just tasty but extremely refreshing!
-Other than shaved ice, other main ingredients in a chendol include coconut milk, gula melaka and green worm-like jellies that are made with rice flour, with colouring extracted from pandan leaves.
+Other than shaved ice, the chendol also features ingredients like coconut milk and gula melaka.
+There’s also those green worm-like jellies.
+These are actually made with rice flour, and colouring extracted from pandan leaves.

 Translated from Hokkien, “cheng tng” literally means “clear soup”.
 Touted as one of the best traditional Chinese desserts in Singapore that’s perfect for sore throats and heatiness, cheng tng is subtly sweet and can be served hot or cold.
 This dessert is usually preferred over creamy desserts as it’s more refreshing to have cheng tng at any time, especially on those sweltering days!